Kidnapping of Ursula Herrmann: Discovery and investigation

-Crime and police investigations

-It was established that Hermann was kidnapped and placed in a prepared hiding place in the Weingarten forest.
+It was established that Herman had been kidnapped and placed in a prepared hiding place in the Weingarten forest.
 She was buried in the forest floor in a box measuring 72 cm × 60 cm × 139 cm (2.4 ft × 2.0 ft × 4.6 ft), which had lights, blankets, food, reading material, a radio tuned to Bayern 3 and a toilet bucket.
 A system of pipes was provided for ventilation, covered with leaves.
 However, with wet leaves and no forced air movement, it did not provide sufficient exchange of air, so that the girl suffocated between 30 minutes and five hours after she was placed in the box.
 Autopsy results indicated that she had not struggled or moved during her time in the box, and that she may have been drugged.

-The perpetrators made coded telephone calls to Ursula's family on September 17, playing the distinctive Bayern 3 radio jingle in an attempt to elicit a response concerning a ransom payment.
-However, the letter demanding the ransom, composed from cut-out letters, was not received until September 18, a day after the calls started.
-The note explained that the jingle should be answered with an affirmation that the ransom would be delivered.
-Denial, or an attempt to call the police, would result in the girl's death.
-Police had been called as soon as Ursula had disappeared, but the initial search had only found her bicycle.
-On September 21 another letter arrived with detailed instructions to hand over the money, but without stating a location for the delivery.
-After that, no further communications were received.
-Two weeks after Ursula's disappearance, the forest was searched by officers with metal rods, probing for disturbances, and after four days the box was found.